GeorgiosIoannouCoder/2023-fall-data-science-ta/README.md

 - In this repository you can find all of my code examples as the Teaching Assistant for the Fall 2023 Data Science Track Cohort 9 at CUNY Tech Prep (CTP).

-- You can also use [NBViwer](https://nbviewer.org/) to see all of my code examople notebooks interactively.
+- You can also use [NBViwer](https://nbviewer.org/) to see all of my code example notebooks interactively.

 <p align="right"><a href="#readme-top">Back to top</a></p>